 Event postings are a perfect time to get creative and think outside the box.
 Some event examples include – parents' night out, open houses, upcoming tour dates, virtual parent-child cook-offs, virtual arts and crafts day, in-person silent disco party, outdoor storytime, pajama day at school, and much more.

 Always keep your ‘About’ section up to date.
 Be sure to include essential details like your hours of operation, childcare company values, social media links, and contact information including the phone number, email, website URL, and location information.
 If you have a different Facebook page for each location, region, or district - include the location of just one of your centers in your multi-site organization.
 If you’re sharing one page for all your centers, tacking all your locations on a map's image helps inquiring families understand that you have multiple sites.

 Finally, make sure to add and update your page roles such as the page administrator, editor, etc. to ensure the right people have access to your childcare organization’s Facebook page.

 Automatic placements allow Facebook to make the most of your marketing budget.
 It places your childcare ads on all relevant platforms: Facebook, Instagram, Audience Network (a tool to increase your reach.
 It places ads on other websites in relevant childcare networks), and Messenger.
 The audience targeting works the same across all available placements - so you’ll be sure to reach high-quality prospective parents that are actively searching for care.
-Automatic placements help you find a wider audience by choosing results from a large, targeted pool of prospective leads.
 It also lowers costs and optimizes your ROI by identifying the most efficient audience to maximize the return on your marketing expenses.